 So what's the difference between compulsory and voluntary excesses?

 The compulsory excess is determined by the insurer and you have to pay this amount in order to make a claim.
-The compulsory excess your insurer decides may be relatively higher if you are a young or new driver due to the higher risk of being involved in an accident, while expensive vehicles can also command a higher compulsory excess.
+The compulsory excess may be relatively higher if you are a young or new driver due to the higher risk of being involved in an accident, while expensive vehicles can also command a higher compulsory excess.

 So the level of cover depends on the type of car insurance you choose and the amount you pay towards the costs of a claim.
 Plus the policy details can differ between insurers.